greenham/top-retweet-streamer/README.md

 Configuring
 -----------

-Configuration items can be found in [https://github.com/greenham/top-retweet-streamer/blob/master/config.js](config.js), most notably:
+Configuration items can be found in [config.js](https://github.com/greenham/top-retweet-streamer/blob/master/config.js), most notably:

 1. **Twitter API credentials**

-You need a Twitter account and a [https://dev.twitter.com/apps](developer application) to get these credentials.
+You need a Twitter account and a [developer application](https://dev.twitter.com/apps) to get these credentials.

 ```
 config.twitter = {